-We have created a model of inclusion for persons with disabilities by promoting human rights, accessibility to social services for all, economic empowerment, skill development and ensuring availability of food, clean water and increased incomes among persons with disabilities in Karambi Sub County and Mpondwe Lhubiriha Town Council.
-We do this while respecting nature by involving them in environmental conservation.
+We have created a model of inclusion for persons with disabilities by promoting human rights, advocating for accessibility to social services, economic empowerment, skill development and ensuring availability of food, clean water and increased incomes among persons with disabilities, their families and communities.

 We have rehabilitated over 350 old PWDs, we have also linked over 78 children that have disabilities which can be corrected for specialized treatment.
 And these children are already in school.

 The students we have worked with in permaculture, 95% have already established permaculture gardens at their homes and have passed on the skills to their siblings.
 Their homes can no-longer spend their limited money on buying vegetables, they instead sell some to get money for buying books, school uniforms and paying school fees.
 Most of them are now concerned about environmental conservation.
 This is demonstrated by their love of planting trees and the use of organic farming.

 Karambi also acted during the 2017 heavy drops of rain.
 Families that had persons with disabilities that lost their shelter and crops were helped with foodstuffs, mattresses, and iron sheets.

 Our impact means that person with disabilities:

 - can go to school and learn without discrimination

 - can access healthcare when they need it

 - can get a job and earn money